 Like many things at the grocery store, milk prices are linked to supply and demand.
 High supply and low demand equals lower prices.
 High demand and low supply equals higher prices.
 But milk, in particular, is unique because its prices are also affected by our perception of milk’s health benefits.
 See what foods have more calcium than milk.

-As a result, we’ve seen milk prices rise and fall, even as prices for most other products keep rising!
+As a result, we’ve seen milk prices rise and fall, even as prices for most other products keep rising (especially the prices of candy the year you were born)!
 Here’s a snapshot of what milk cost from 1930 to today:

 1930: 26¢ per gallon

 In the Roaring ’20s, milk was 35¢ or so per gallon.
 But when the Great Depression hit in 1929, fewer people could afford milk and dairy farmers still had a lot of milk to sell.
 The price dropped from 35¢ per gallon to 26¢ per gallon.
 It doesn’t sound like much, but 9¢ in 1930 is about $1.09 in today’s dollars.

 The 1930s led resourceful bakers to make do with less.
 See what’s in these Depression-era desserts.